 Life Cycle Cost

 For the initial construction and over the long haul, asphalt pavement saves money on construction and maintenance.
-That’s the conclusion of highway engineers and departments of transportation across the country.
-The life-cycle costs—money spent on road construction and maintenance over its lifetime—are significantly lower with Hot Mix Asphalt (HMA) than with concrete.
+That‘s the conclusion of highway engineers and departments of transportation across the country.
+The life-cycle costs—money spent on road construction and maintenance over its lifetime—are significantly lower with asphalt mixtures than with concrete.

 Environmental Sustainability is often defined as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 By any definition, asphalt is the sustainable material for constructing pavements.
 From the production of the paving material, to the placement of the pavement on the road, to rehabilitation, through recycling, asphalt pavements minimize impact on the environment.
 Low cost over the pavement's life cycle, low consumption of energy for production and construction, low emission of greenhouse gases, and conservation of natural resources help make asphalt the environmental pavement of choice.
 Click Here to Learn More!